wouterdebie/locast2tuner/README.md

 # locast2tuner

-This application provides an interface between locast.org and [Plex Media Server (PMS)](https://plex.tv) or [Emby](https://emby.media) by acting like a [HDHomerun](https://www.silicondust.com/) or an m3u Tuner and an XMLTV provider.
+This application provides an interface between locast.org and [Plex Media Server (PMS)](https://plex.tv) or [Emby](https://emby.media) by acting like an [HDHomerun](https://www.silicondust.com/) or an m3u Tuner and an XMLTV provider.

 `locast2tuner` can imitate one or more digital tuners and provides geo cloaking across regions.

 `locast2tuner` is a rewrite in Rust of [locast2dvr](https://github.com/wouterdebie/locast2dvr), which in turn is a rewrite of [locast2plex](https://github.com/tgorgdotcom/locast2plex).
 Thanks to the locast2plex developers for writing it and figuring out how to stitch things together!

-I rewrote locast2plex to be able to more easily add functionality, use libraries wherever possible (like HTTP, m3u, starting multiple devices, etc), heavily document, generally write clean code and provide a better user experience (command line argument parsing, automatic download of FCC facilities, etc).
+I rewrote locast2plex to be able to more easily add functionality, use libraries wherever possible (like HTTP, m3u, starting multiple devices, etc), heavily document, generally write clean code, and provide a better user experience (command line argument parsing, automatic download of FCC facilities, etc).
 And since python's GIL gave me a headache, I rewrote the whole thing in Rust.

 Apart from the fact that everything is Rust now, the big difference between `locast2tuner` and `locast2dvr` is that `locast2tuner` does not require ffmpeg anymore.
 Actually, I completely dropped support for it and only implemented the `direct mode` that `locast2dvr` supports.
 Next to that, I removed a few debugging features (like --multiplex-debug), that don't seem to be used.